rivas-lab/mrpmm/README.md

-# Multiple Rare-variants and Phenotypes Mixed Model
+# Multiple Rare-variants and Phenotypes Mixture Model

-This directory contains code and documentation for the [Multiple Rare-variants and Phenotypes Mixed Model method]() by Venkataraman *et. al.*.
+This directory contains code and documentation for the [Multiple Rare-variants and Phenotypes Mixture Model]() by Venkataraman *et. al.*.
 The repository is maintained by Guhan Ram Venkataraman (GitHub: guhanrv).

 ## Script details and options